 Creating a Joining Path

-This option is selected from the Cadfil Main menu.
+This option is selected from the Cadfil Main menu if the user chooses not to use the joining path wizard.
 A joining path is used to wind a single circuit starting at one point ion the mandrel and finishing at a different position.
-A user could generate a standard winding Pattern to wind a low angle layer on a component and then generate a separate pattern for a high angle (hoop wind) wind.
+A user could generate a standard winding pattern to wind a low angle layer on a component and then generate a separate pattern for a high angle (hoop wind) wind.
 Then a joining path can be made to allow the machine to automatically wind from the end of the low angle wind to the start of the high angle wind.
 The wind sequence of patterns is specified in a CTL file under the Combine Programs menu option.
 The Post-processor can automatically create a complete program for all the layers using the CTL file which is a play-list of .PAY files.

 .FIB files that are joining paths are different from normal .FIB files in that when the Payout path is created there is no band pattern, there is only one cycle and the return half of the path is not created.
 The joining path starts at the first hoop point in the path and finishes at the last hoop point in the .FIB file.As as Cadfil V9.27 when a joining path is saved the user is also asked if he wishes to save the Reverse path file also.
 If the answer is Yes then